Snowboard Press

 The single-bladder approach delivered multiple operational advantages:

-Reduced Operating Pressure: Lower pneumatic pressures required for equivalent compression
+Reduced Operating Bladder Pressure: Lower pneumatic pressures required for equivalent compression

 Improved Composite Quality: More uniform pressure distribution produces superior laminates